gndrmnn/nodepool/doc/source/configuration.rst

   ``networks`` (list)
     Specify custom Neutron networks that get attached to each node.
 Specify the name or id of the network as a string.

+  ``security_groups`` (list)
+    Specify custom Neutron security groups that get attached to each node.
+Specify the name or id of the security_group as a string.

   ``auto-floating-ip`` (bool)
     Specify custom behavior of allocating floating ip for each node.